Our Team

 Julie Hernandez

-Julie is a student assistant at the Institute and is currently pursuing a B.A. in Political Science with a concentration in Public Administration.
+Julie began an assistant at the Institute and is currently pursuing a B.A. in Political Science with a concentration in Public Administration.
 She is passionate about community organizing and advocacy, particularly within her home community of South Central.
 In her free time, Julie enjoys exploring global politics and political theory, and she’s especially interested in applying theoretical frameworks to real-world challenges.
 Her passion for politics was sparked at a young age through personal experiences, a deep appreciation for history, and a strong drive to create meaningful change.
 In her free time, she enjoys listening to a wide variety of music, spending time with loved ones, and exploring different cuisines.

 Chris Mapps